TejasMore09/Mall-Customers---K-means-Clustering/README.md

 # Steps Performed

 **Data Loading and Preprocessing**
 The dataset was read using Pandas.
 Columns like CustomerID and Gender were dropped.
-Features were scaled using StandardScaler to normalize values before clustering.
+Features were scaled using StandardScaler to normalise values before clustering.

-**PCA for Visualization**
+**PCA for Visualisation**
 Principal Component Analysis (PCA) was optionally applied to reduce the 3D feature space to 2D.
 This made it easier to visualize clusters.

 **Elbow Method**
 The Elbow Method was used to determine the optimal number of clusters by plotting the inertia for different values of k (typically from 1 to 10).
 The 'elbow' point on the graph suggests the ideal number of clusters.

 **Applying K-Means**
-KMeans was applied using the selected value of k.
+K-Means was applied using the selected value of k.
 The resulting cluster labels were added to the dataset.

-**Visualization of Clusters**
+**Visualisation of Clusters**
-The data was plotted using the first two principal components (if PCA was used), with points color-coded according to their assigned cluster.
+The data was plotted using the first two principal components (if PCA was used), with points colour-coded according to their assigned cluster.

 **Evaluation**
 Silhouette Score was used to evaluate how well-separated the clusters are.
 A higher score indicates better clustering performance.

 # Result
-The K-Means clustering model successfully segmented the customers into 5 distinct groups based on their age, income, and spending behavior.
-Visualizations using PCA showed clear boundaries between clusters, and the silhouette score confirmed good clustering performance.
+The K-Means clustering model successfully segmented the customers into 5 distinct groups based on their age, income, and spending behaviour.
+Visualisations using PCA showed clear boundaries between clusters, and the silhouette score confirmed good clustering performance.
 These insights can help in creating targeted marketing campaigns.

 # Future Insights
 This project can be extended by integrating demographic or transactional data for more accurate segmentation.
 It can also be deployed as a web dashboard where businesses upload their customer data and get instant cluster analysis.
 Adding advanced clustering techniques like DBSCAN or hierarchical clustering can further enhance the model’s capability.

-High income, high spenders

-Low income, low spenders

-Young average spenders, etc.